Friday, 18 August 2017

 "It's surprise day!
 Come on, Mom!"
 I say, taking her by the hand and pull her out the door.
 I try to make her run, but she's too heavy.
 She tries to keep up, but her legs are too old to go fast.
 Once I heard her say her legs were killing her, sometimes I worry about that, but not today.
 Today is surprise day.
 When I get to the classroom, I'm not even the first there.
 I hang my coat on my hook and go to stand beside Simon.
 Everyone is crowded around teachers desk where there's something square covered with a cloth.

 "What is it?"
 I whisper.

-"I don't know, Teacher wont tell until class starts," he whispered back.
+"I don't know, Teacher won't tell until class starts," he whispered back.
 We spent the rest of the time before class guessing what might be under the cloth.
 I thought it might be a cake, I hoped it was a chocolate one with hundreds of thousands all over it.
-Simon thought it was a time machine because every now and again it started to make a noise.
-Time machines are cool but I still hoped it was a cake.
-The bell rang and Teacher made us all sit in our chairs before she took the cloth off the secret.
-When she did, it wasn't a cake and it wasn't a time machine, it was a million trillion times better.
+Simon thought it was a time machine because of every now and again it started to make a noise.
+Time machines are cool, but I still hoped it was a cake.
+The bell rang, and Teacher made us all sit in our chairs before she took the cloth off the secret.
+When she did, it wasn't a cake, and it wasn't a time machine, it was a million trillion times better.
 It was two white mice in a cage, one of them was running around on a yellow plastic wheel making a squeaking noise.